 This is the second in the series of introductory environmental courses with a focus on natural resource use.
-Topics will include energy, climate change, water resources, toxic wastes, ozone depletion, and renewable and non-renewable resources.
-3 lecture and 3 laboratory hours; lecture portion cross-listed as NSCI 274.
+Topics will include energy, global warming, water resources, toxic wastes, ozone depletion, and renewable and non-renewable resources.
+Lecture portion cross-listed as NSCI 174.